10 Business Strategy Examples (And Why It’s Important To Have One)

 1. Cross-sell more products

-Some organizations focus on selling more products to the same customer.
-This strategy works well for office supply companies and banks, as well as online retailers.
+Some organizations focus on selling additional products to the same customer.
+Cross-selling works well for office supply companies and banks, as well as online retailers.
 By increasing the amount of product sold per customer, you can increase the average cart size.
 Even a small increase in cart size can have a significant impact on profitability, without having to spend money to acquire more new customers.

 2. Most innovative product or service